theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-theo-notes.md

 ### The dawn of everything

 #### Myth

-Book began Appeal to ask better questions
+Book began with appeal to ask better questions

 Inquiring about origins of inequality requires creation of a myth